 Memorable Manitobans: Herbert Thomas Reynolds (c1885-1951)

 Born at Willinhall, England around 1885, he came to Canada in 1909 and received degrees in Arts (1915) and Theology (1916) from Wesley College.
-Ordained as a minister in the Methodist (later United) Church, he worked at Brandon Hills, Miniota, Arden, Swan River, Alexander, Rapid City, Starbuck, Petrel, Cardale, and Teulon.
+Ordained as a minister in the Methodist (later United) Church, he worked at Brandon Hills, Miniota, Arden, Swan River, Alexander, Rapid City, Starbuck United Church, Petrel, Zion United Church at Cardale (1941-1947), and Teulon United Church.
 On 5 July 1916, he married Sadie Mae Baker (1894-1981) of Brandon and they had six children: Dorothy Reynolds, George Reynolds, Norman Reynolds, Herbert Reynolds, Gordon Victor Reynolds, and Kenneth Reynolds.
 He wrote articles for The United Church Observer and a novel entitled The Unquenched Flax: A Story of Western Canada (c1931).
 He died at the Misericordia Hospital on 3 October 1951 and was buried in the Brookside Cemetery.

 Marriage registration, Manitoba Vital Statistics.

 Obituary, Winnipeg Free Press, 4 October 1951, page 26.

 “Teulon minister and author dies at age of 66,” Winnipeg Free Press, 5 October 1951, page 31.

 Death registration [Gordon Victor Reynolds], British Columbia Vital Statistics.

 Obituary [Sadie Mae Reynolds], Winnipeg Free Press, 4 September 1981, page 34.